ammarahmedwafad/pypsa-img/README.md

 ## Development status and roadmap

 PyPSA-IMG is under active development.
 Version 1.0 (tagged `v1.0-paper`) corresponds to the published paper and reproduces its results exactly against the pinned environment.
-The framework is intended to grow beyond the single-site case study; planned directions include:

-- **Multi-site cluster optimisation**, extending the single-site model to co-optimise several industrial sites with shared assets and inter-site energy exchange.
-- **Grid-connected scenarios**, as a configurable alternative to the fully islanded design.
-- **Additional technologies and support mechanisms**, broadening the component library and the Economic Viability Roadmap levers.

-Each release is tagged and archived, so results remain reproducible against the specific version that produced them.
+The release is tagged and archived, so results remain reproducible against the specific version that produced them.
 Suggestions and contributions toward these directions are welcome (see [Contributing and contact](#contributing-and-contact)).

 ## Notebook structure